q191201771/lalext/lal_website_english/customize.md

 lalserver secondary development is to use lalserver's logic from the library of  basic functions, but also engage in a little customisation and plug-in development.
 You can understand that logic provides a lot of the default implementation, such as: access to a number of standard protocols, flow management, flow forwarding, authentication, configuration management, and so on.
 If the basic library can't meet your needs — for example, you want to access custom protocols, custom authentication and so on — you can target the secondary development.

-The boundary of lalserver secondary development capability depends on the interface provided by logic.
+The limits of the lalserver secondary development capabilities depends on the interface provided by logic.
 Our goal is:

 1. What is Caesar's to Caesar, God's to God.
 The business side should not modify the code in the lal pkg library.
    1. Generic code, try to mention PR, contribute to open source;